liamwilt/lwsrc/README.md

 # lwsrc
-Documenting the process and creation of a website.
+Documenting the creation and maintenance of a website.

 http://liamwilt.com/